AlmaasLab/acidFBA/README.md

 `pip install -r requirements.txt`

 ## Usage
-- Running the `initAcidFBA.m` script, the acidFBA-GEM is constructed and used to reproduce all the results presented in the article.
+- Running the `initAcidFBA.m` script, the acidFBA-GEM is constructed and used to reproduce all results presented in the article.
-- The figures found under the `figures` folder can also be created by running the Jupyter notebook `fig_notebook.ipynb`.
+- The figures found under the `figures` folder can also be created via the Jupyter notebook `fig_notebook.ipynb`.

 # Contributors
 - [Vetle Simensen](https://www.ntnu.no/ansatte/vetle.simensen), Norwegian University of Science and Technology, Norway